adiman1/liveheartrate/README.md

 It reads data over Bluetooth using Python libraries, then uses AWS services to live stream, store, and visualize heart rate data (all in real time).

-The project is explained in layers
+The project is explained in layers.
+Go through folders in sequence for E2E Explanation

 &nbsp;